ELIXIR-Belgium/ena-upload-container/README.md

 ### Building the container image (optional)

 This step is only needed when you want to build the container yourself.
-There is also a pre made image available on Quay.io, explained further on this page.
+There is also a pre made image available on Quay.io, explained in the next section.

 Build command: